Skip to content

 In order to navigate the notes, testers can use the mindmap below.

-All of the aforementioned attacks (red blocks) are detailed in the child notes, except:
+All the aforementioned attacks (red blocks) are detailed in the child notes, except:

 Self-attacks